 If you have a relative coming to live with you from abroad, Gateshead Council must carry out an inspection of your home to ensure that it meets the legal minimum standard.
 The Council will also need to make sure that it will not be overcrowded when your relative arrives.

-You can request an inspection online.
-We will contact you within 2 working days of receiving your request to arrange a convenient time for the inspection.
+You can request an inspection by phoning Customer Services on 0191 433 3000 to arrange a convenient time for the inspection.
 Please note: an inspection cannot take place until the correct fee has been paid.

 At the inspection, you will be required to provide the following;

 - Documentation from the immigration authorities to show that you are in the process of making an application for your relative.
 This might take the form of a letter or official form from the relevant High Commission or Embassy.
 The documentation must include your relatives name and the reference number associated with the application.

 - Proof of your ownership or tenancy of your home.
 This can include the Title Deed, a Mortgage Statement, correspondence from your mortgage provider or a current Tenancy Agreement.
 If you are not the owner we will require details of who owns the property.

 - Any additional documentation to support what you have told us.

 You will be asked to show the officer around the whole of your home, explaining who lives in the house, and which rooms they sleep in.